Isch213/demo_git_cv/README.md

 **Transformations with dbt**
+In short, this project showcases a few very basic transformations, some snapshots and tests.
 - For each source a source transformation with slight adjustments to the source files are completed (prefix "s_")
 - The date table is enriched by joining the holidays data for germany, subdivision (~state) bayern.
 - Two snapshots are created for the "items" table.
 The first is build on the source, the second on a staging model.
 Both showcase a SCD type 2 table.
   - The snapshots are not triggered via normal "dbt run" command but need to be triggered seperately.
 Take notice that the second snapshot relies on a model, therefore the snapshot command should be run AFTER the models have been run.

 **scheduler**